KCJB

 KCJB (910 AM) is a classic country radio station in Minot, North Dakota.
 KCJB carries the Minnesota Twins.

 iHeartMedia, Inc. also owns and operates KYYX 97.1, KRRZ 1390, KIZZ 93.7, KMXA-FM 99.9, and KZPR 105.3 in Minot.

+KCJB is known for its local farm and agriculture reporting, including dedicated programming to agribusiness news relevant to North Dakota farmers and ranchers.